-9.3 What Is Device Tracking?
+8.3 What is Device Tracking

-Saline-filled breast implants are subject to Device Tracking by Federal regulation.
+Natrelle Saline Filled Breast Implants are subject to Device Tracking.
 This means that your physician will be required to submit to Allergan the serial number of the implant(s) you receive, the date of surgery, information relating to the physician's practice and information on the patient receiving the implant(s).
-Your surgeon will write this information on the Device Tracking Form supplied by Allergan with each saline-filled breast implant.
-Your surgeon will return the top portion of the form to Allergan following surgery.
+Your surgeon will write this information on the Device Tracking

+Form supplied by Allergan with each breast implant.
+Your surgeon will return the first page to Allergan following surgery.
 The second page of the form will be provided to you following surgery.
 You have the right to remove your personal information from Allergan's Device Tracking program.
 If you choose NOT to participate in Device Tracking, please check the appropriate box on the Device Tracking form and return to Allergan.
-You also have the right to have your personal information withheld from disclosure to third parties who may request information from Allergan, such as the FDA.
+You also have the right to have your personal information withheld from disclosure to third parties who may request information from Allergan, such as the Health Canada.
 If you choose to participate in the Device Tracking program but do NOT want your personal information to be released to third parties, please also check the appropriate box.
+Please note that there may be instances where Allergan is legally required to share your patient specific information as per applicable regulation.

-Allergan strongly recommends that all patients receiving NATRELLE® Saline-Filled Breast Implants participate in Allergan's Device Tracking program.
+Allergan strongly recommends that all patients receiving NATRELLE® Breast Implants participate in Allergan's Device Tracking program.
 This will help ensure that Allergan has a record of each patient's contact information so that all patients can be contacted in the case of a recall or other problems with your implants.